 - Felony Disorderly Conduct: When charged with disorderly conduct involving a deadly weapon or dangerous instrument, it’s a class 6 felony which has a maximum of 2 years of imprisonment. (see ARS 13-702)

 - Misdemeanor Disorderly Conduct: Unless the charge involves a deadly weapon or dangerous instrument or aggravated, disorderly conduct is a class 1 misdemeanor.
 A class 1 misdemeanor carries $3600 in fines and surcharges, up to 6 months’ jail, and a maximum of 3 years of probation.
-Should you be convicted of a domestic violence disorderly conduct, you will most likely lose the right to own or possess firearms, and must complete at least 26 weeks of the State’s mandated domestic violence program.
+Should you be convicted of a domestic violence disorderly conduct, you will most likely lose the right to own or possess firearms and must complete at least 26 weeks of the State’s mandated domestic violence program.

-Felony convictions include more severe punishments, including prison, higher fines, and harsher probation.
+All felony convictions include more severe punishments, including prison, higher fines, and harsher probation.
 Someone charged with disorderly conduct could face up to two years in prison if the felony disorderly conduct is charged as a dangerous offense.
 However, often times, felony disorderly conduct is charged with an allegation of dangerousness because a deadly or dangerous instrument was used.
 When convicted of a felony disorderly conduct probation is not allowed to be offered.
 Should it be your first offense of dangerous disorderly conduct, you possibly will face between 1.5 and 3 years in prison.
 However, if you have a record of felony convictions in the past, you could face as much as 6 years in prison.
-Once convicted of a felony in Gilbert you will face a loss of civil rights and gun rights.
+Once convicted of a felony in Glendale you will face a loss of civil rights and gun rights.
 We have seen felony conviction severely impacts employment, finances, civil rights, and future opportunities.
-Because the consequences of such a broad law you need to be aggressive in choosing the right criminal justice lawyer when you are arrested and charged with disorderly conduct.
+Because the consequences of such a broad law you need to be aggressive in choosing the right The best Arizona criminal defense lawyer when you are arrested and charged with disorderly conduct.

 What is a common defense to disorderly conduct?